Convex-Dev/design/papers/convex-whitepaper.md

 For example the vector `[1 2]` is encoded as a 6 byte sequence (`0x800209010902`) which can be seen to embed the values `1` (`0901`) and 2 (`0902`).

 Currently, Cells with an Encoding size of up to **140 bytes** are automatically embedded.
-This heuristic may be modified based on further testing and profiling but it seems reasonable: per-Cell storage overheads make it inefficient to separately store such small objects, and by compressing many small objects into a single Cell we avoid the need to compute separate SHA3-256 VIDs for each, which we have observed to be a bottleneck in some cases.
+This heuristic may be modified based on further testing and profiling, but it seems reasonable: per-Cell storage overheads make it inefficient to separately store such small objects, and by compressing many small objects into a single Cell we avoid the need to compute separate SHA3-256 VIDs for each, which we have observed to be a bottleneck in some cases.

 #### Convergence

-Given the above design features, we are able to implement a system of immutable storage that is Convergent: Additional storage information may be merged into the store in a manner analogous to a CRDT.
+Given the above design features, we can implement a system of immutable storage that is Convergent: Additional storage information may be merged into the store in a manner analogous to a CRDT.

 It is a well-known result that taking the union of sets in a purely additive manner (a Grow-only Set) is a valid CRDT.
 The storage system can be regarded as a growing set of immutable (key, value) pairs, and hence satisfies the CRDT property.